emmanuel-ochii/binghr-simple-crud-app/README.md

-# BingHr Basic Crud App
+# BingHR Basic Crud App

 This is a simple task manager application developed with Laravel